davidfischer/gdx-downloader/README.md

 Output goes to mlb/ in the current directory and starts at components/game/mlb.
 If downloading a directory, the URL *MUST* end with a '/'.
 The downloader goes [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search).

+Downloading a full day's data (~10 games) takes about 15 minutes and takes about 20MB on disk.

 Directory structure